TiWo2012/ignitionvim/README.md

 # ignitionvim

-A simple, lightweight Neovim configuration that provides the essential functionality to get you started.
+A simple, lightweight Neovim configuration that provides the essential functionality to get you started with nvim for c/c++ development. easy to set up and use. close to vanilla nvim experience. inspired by Astrovim and nvChad.

+every thing in the repo are just my personal configs but you can send me PR and Isuess if someting doesn't work for you.
+I have no problem with it.

 ## Features